QuantumBFS/ZXCalculus.jl/docs/src/index.md

 `ZXCalculus.jl` can be integrated into the quantum compiler [`YaoLang.jl`](https://github.com/QuantumBFS/YaoLang.jl).
 This makes the following features.
-- Reading or outputing quantum circuits in various form (for example, QASM, YaoBlock instructions, and so on).
+- Reading or outputting quantum circuits in various forms (for example, QASM, YaoBlock instructions, and so on).
 - A compiler level circuit simplification engine.